-The serval cat is not an avid climber, and as such it is easier to confine than some other legal exotic cats.
-It communicates primarily by hissing and on average will eat two to three pounds of meat a day.
+The serval is a medium-sized cat.
+Aloof and quiet, they will flee from average-sized people and have never been known to be dangerous or threatening to humans.
+They prefer small animal prey such as birds, rodents or small antelopes.
+The serval cat is not an avid climber, and as such it is easier to confine than some other exotic cats.
+It communicates primarily by hissing and will eat about two to three pounds of meat a day.

-These legal exotic cats are active climbers, and they prefer to be at high points in the home.
-Because this is a climbing animal, their enclosures should be designed appropriately to contain the cat.
+Native to the northern parts of North America, the Canadian lynx has thick fur and is prone to shedding.
+These exotic cats are active climbers, and they prefer to be at high points in the home.
+Because the Canadian lynx is a climbing animal, their enclosures need to be designed appropriately.

 Native to Africa and Asia, the caracal is a type of lynx with a personality similar to a serval.
-Fully grown it will stand 16 to 17 inches at the shoulder and it will weigh 30 to 50 pounds.
+Fully grown, it will stand 16 to 17 inches at the shoulder and it will weigh 30 to 50 pounds.

 These exotic cats are known to play and interact with their owners, but strictly on their own terms.
-But be careful – their play can be destructive to furniture and household objects.
+If you purchase a caracal, be careful as their play can be destructive to furniture and household objects.

 Asian Leopard Cat